Sonobe Station

-Sonobe Station (園部駅, Sonobe-eki) is a passenger railway station located in then city of Nantan, Kyoto Prefecture, Japan, operated by West Japan Railway Company (JR West).
+Sonobe Station (園部駅, Sonobe-eki) is a passenger railway station located in the city of Nantan, Kyoto Prefecture, Japan, operated by West Japan Railway Company (JR West).
 It is a stop of limited express trains - "Kinosaki", "Hashidate" and "Maizuru".

 Lines

 Sonobe Station is served by the San'in Main Line (Sagano Line between this station and Kyoto Station), and is located 34.2 kilometers from the terminus of the line at Kyoto.

 Station layout

 The station consists of two ground-level island platforms connected by an elevated station building.
 The station has a Midori no Madoguchi staffed ticket office.